persalys/persalys/python/doc/user_manual/graphical_interface/deterministic_analysis/user_manual_deterministic_analysis.rst

 .. image:: /user_manual/graphical_interface/deterministic_analysis/designOfExperiment.png
     :align: center

-The user has to choose between two types of design:
+The user has to choose between two types of design prior to click on the **Continue**
+button:

 - Deterministic
 - Import data